 Does a Spark Plug Use AC or DC?
 And What Voltage Is Used

-Then what voltage is used in the spark plug?
-Usually, the high voltage electricity in the spark plug will be around 15,000 to 20,000 volts.
+And what voltage is used in the spark plug?
+Usually, the high-voltage electricity in the spark plug will be around 15,000 to 20,000 volts.
 In modern spark plugs, the voltage can be as high as 60,000 volts depending on the design and the model.

 While the answer may seem straightforward, there are lots of nuances that are missed here.
 Let’s dig deep to understand how the electricity flows in the spark plug.